cyberark/SkyArk/README.md

  1.  **AzureStealth**  - Scans Azure environments
  2.  **AWStealth**  - Scan AWS environments

-### Those two scanning modules will discover the most privileged entities in the target AWS and Azure.
+### These two scanning modules will discover the most privileged entities in the target AWS and Azure.

 # The Main Goal - Discover The Most Privileged Cloud Users
 SkyArk currently focuses on mitigating the new threat of Cloud Shadow Admins, and helps organizations to discover, assess and protect cloud privileged entities.
-Stealthy and undercover cloud admins may reside in every public cloud platform and SkyArk helps mitigating the the risk in AWS and Azure.
+Stealthy and undercover cloud admins may reside in every public cloud platform and SkyArk helps mitigating the risk in AWS and Azure.
 **In defensive/pentest/risk assessment procedures - make sure to address the threat and validate that those privileged entities are indeed well secured.**